 Many Americans are familiar with the different areas of Canada and have possibly a very clear idea of which Canadian province they would like to move to.
 If this is the case, a great pathway to move to Canada is through one of Canada's Provincial Nominee Programs (PNP).

 Eleven of Canada's thirteen provinces offer specific nominee programs for in-demand applicants wanting to move to a particular province.
-If you get a PNP through the Express Entry system, you will automatically add 600 points to your CRS score, guaranteeing your ITA at the next Express Entry draw.
+If you get a PNP through the Express Entry system, you will automatically add 600 points to your CRS score, guaranteeing your ITA at the next draw.
 The provinces that offer PNPs are as follows:

 One of the best ways to guarantee a provincial nomination is to work in one of the in-demand jobs in your chosen province.
 This map shows which occupations are in demand in each province.

-Here's a full breakdown of how the PNPs work and how to apply.
+Learn more about how the PNPs work and how to apply.

 Family Sponsorship

 For many people, moving to Canada from the US can be a straightforward process if they have family ties in Canada.
 This is due to Canada's top-rated Family Sponsorship immigration programs.
-This is exceptionally popular due to the large amount of former or current US citizens already living in Canada and the fact that the eligibility criteria are relatively relaxed compared to Canada's more professional-focused immigration programs.
+This is exceptionally popular due to the large number of former or current US citizens living in Canada and the fact that the eligibility criteria are relatively relaxed compared to Canada's more professional-focused immigration programs.

 The Canadian government is highly focused on keeping families together through the immigration process, as families are more likely to stay in Canada for a prolonged period.
 There are several Canadian Family Sponsorship immigration programs based on your relationship with your sponsor.
 Canada's family sponsorship programs are as follows: